 - automatic logoff,

 - and data encryption and decryption at all stages.

-So, if your prospective app will exchange PHI with doctors and medical facilities in electronic form, most likely you have to develop HIPAA compliant apps.
+So, if your prospective app will exchange PHI with doctors and medical facilities in electronic form, most likely, you require building HIPAA compliant software.

 Tips to make an app development HIPAA compliant

-Having delivered a number of HIPAA compliant apps, we have compiled some useful tips on how to deal with mobile apps.
+Having delivered a number of HIPAA compliant mobile apps, we have compiled some useful tips on how to deal with them.